-Context Religious Context Number of adherents Percentage Christians 19,500 2.4 Buddhists 650,000 81.7 Hindus 95,300 12.0 Ethno-religionists 28,100 3.5 Source2 Bhutan is one of the very few examples where a governance change was implemented top-down and not bottom-up, with the king creating a constitutional monarchy in 1998.
+Context Religious Context Number of adherents Percentage Christians 18,800 2.4 Buddhists 655,000 82.7 Hindus 90,800 11.5 Ethno-religionists 25,800 3.3 Source Bhutan is one of the very few examples where a governance change was implemented top-down and not bottom-up, with the king creating a constitutional monarchy in 1998.
 The king is young, popular and regarded as the guardian of Buddhism.
 Under the National Security Act 1992, it is treason to speak against the king, people, or country and anyone guilty can be jailed.
 The Constitution states that Mahayana Buddhism is protected as the nation's "spiritual heritage" and all religious institutions have a constitutional duty to promote this heritage.
-In May 2011, the government inserted an anti-conversion clause into the law which says: "A Bhutanese citizen shall have the right to freedom of thought, conscience and religion.
+In May 2011, the government inserted an anti-conversion clause into the Penal Code in order to fulfil Article 7(4) of the Constitution of the Kingdom of Bhutan which states: "A Bhutanese citizen shall have the right to freedom of thought, conscience and religion.
 No person shall be compelled to belong to another faith by means of coercion or inducement".
-Notably, the terms "coercion" and "other means of inducement" are not clearly defined; this gives the authorities and ethnic and religious leaders leverage to put pressure on converts.
+Notably, the terms "coercion" and "other means of inducement" are not clearly defined in the Penal Code; this gives the authorities and ethnic and religious leaders leverage to put pressure on converts.
 Section 463 (A) of the Penal Code (Amendment) Act of Bhutan 2011 states: "A defendant shall be guilty of the offense of compelling others to belong to another faith if the defendant used coercion or other forms of inducement to cause the conversion of a person from one religion or faith to another".
 Section 463 (B) adds: "The offense of compelling others to belong to another faith shall be a misdemeanor", which is punishable by a sentence of up to three years in prison.
 After the government announced that registration is not a prerequisite for religious meetings in 2019, Christians had hoped for more room to maneuver, but so far no change has been felt.
 It may well be, however, that the authorities are leaving this question open on purpose, as they do not wish to stir up any unwanted public ill-feeling at a time when the government has so many other challenges to focus on.
 Minorities are able to vote and stand for elections, but the voice of religious minorities in particular is given little attention in society and government.
-Civil and political rights still have a long way to go.
-Bhutan is a very small country, bordering the two most populous countries in the world, China and India.
+Civil and political rights still have a long way to go. &lt;sup>1 Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024 &lt;sup>2 Data source: Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024 Bhutan is a very small country, bordering the two most populous countries in the world, China and India.
 Such a situation requires much wisdom in balancing foreign relations, although traditionally ties with India have always been strong.
 Bhutan is the only country bordering China with which Beijing does not maintain formal diplomatic relations due to India's substantial influence.
-1 Data source: Todd M. Johnson and Gina A. Zurlo, eds., World Christian Database (Leiden/Boston: Brill, accessed March 2023) 2 Data source: Todd M. Johnson and Gina A. Zurlo, eds. , World Christian Database (Leiden/Boston: Brill, accessed March 2023) How the situation varies by region There are no hotspots where more violations are experienced.
+China's claims over Bhutanese territory has also increased in recent years.
+How the situation varies by region There are no hotspots where more violations are experienced.
 Who is affected?